ethereum-optimism/community-hub/src/docs/users/fees-in-optimistic-ethereum.md

 As a gentle reminder, on L2 OE, gas fees are charged in ETH (but not the same ETH as in L1)!

-However, the fee payment itself is equal to to your `gasLimit * eth_gasPrice`, a calculation that is slightly different from L1 Ethereum where the fee you are charged is based on `gasUsed`.
+However, the fee payment itself is equal to to your `gasLimit * gasPrice`, a calculation that is slightly different from L1 Ethereum where the fee you are charged is based on `gasUsed`.
 Due to this slight difference, we recommend using `eth_estimateGas` to calculate your `gasLimit`.
-This is because `eth_gasPrice` is a constant value of 1 Gwei, so your focus should be on optimizing the `gasLimit`.
+This is because `gasPrice` is a constant value of `1 Gwei`, so your focus should be on optimizing the `gasLimit`.

 Two critical points to remember for this section here are: 1) you should never drop your `eth_gasPrice` or your transaction will simply get rejected on L2, and 2) never drop your `eth_estimateGas` `gasLimit` or your transaction might revert.